sheehan306/statsmaster/README.md

 - MySQL

 ## How to run App
-Start MySQL
+- Start MySQL
-Create database named: test
+- Create database named: test
-Clone Repo
+- Clone Repo
-On commandline:
 - cd into project
 - mvn spring-boot:run

 This will start Apache tomcat and create the required tables in the database.